csu-nvs/s23-syllabus/README.md

 ## Course Overview

 This course is a hands-on introduction to verification and synthesis of networked systems.
-Students will learn how to (1) reason about correctness of networked systems using first-order logic, temporal logic, and Hoare logic, (2) build tools such as model-checkers to formally verify (exhaustively test) networked systems written in various languages, and (3) leverage verification functionality to automatically generate (synthesize) correct networked systems from high-level descriptions of program behavior.
+Students will learn how to (1) reason about correctness of networked systems using first-order logic, temporal logic, and Hoare logic, (2) build tools such as model-checkers to formally verify (exhaustively test) networked systems written in various languages, and (3) leverage verification functionality to automatically generate (synthesize) correct networked systems from high-level descriptions of network behavior.

 ## Prerequisites